ujnccs/ujnccs.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am looking for highly motivated graduate students to join us on exciting information security projects!
+<font color=gray size=72>color=gray</font> I am looking for highly motivated graduate students to join us on exciting information security projects!

 I am an assistant professor at University of Jinan.
 I am also a postdoctoral researcher hosted by Prof. Yan Huang at Indiana University Bloomington.
 I obtained my Ph.D. degree from Shandong University.
 My advisor is Prof. Qiuliang Xu.